DSharpPlus/DSharpPlus/README.md

 ## 1. Installation and setup

+### 1.1 NuGet

+Start off by creating a new C# console application project.
+Then open up the NuGet Console (Project -> Manage Nuget Packages...).
+Enter `Install-Package SharpCord.dll -Pre`.
+Then move to Step 2.

-### 1.1 Git
+### 1.2 Git

 First start off by downloading the git repo

 `git clone https://github.com/NaamloosDT/SharpCord.git`

 Then open the project in Visual Studio, and build the class library.
-After you have done that, make a new C# console program project.
+After you have done that, make a new C# console application project.
 Set the class library as a reference.
-Then use move to 2.
+Then use move to Step 2.

 ## 2. Connecting